testinggospels/camouflage/docs/more/handlebars.md

 2. **{{capture from='path' regex='\/users\/get\/(.*)?'}}** - For path you'd need to specify a regex to capture a value.
 3. **{{capture from='body' using='jsonpath' selector='$.lastName'}}** - To capture values from request body, your options are either using='regex' or using='jsonpath'.
 Selector will change accordingly.

+## delay

+Type: Custom Helper

+Usage:

+1. **{{delay lower=500 upper=600}}**: You can add this value in your response header with a key Response-Delay, to simulate a latency in your API.
+Not providing lower/upper value or providing values where lower > upper would set delay to 0, i.e. won't have any effect.
+Check **Response Delays** page for a detailed example

 ## Inbuilt Helpers